 Factory Recall Recalls factory values for all System , Video , Audio , and most Config parameters.
 Push ADJUST for four seconds to perform the recall.
 The display reports "Factory values" during the recall.
-User preferences, network settings, and existing Presets are not affected by recalling the Factory Preset. ------------------- ---
+User preference, network to Factory values. affected by recalling the Factory Preset.